Andrew Corporation: Microwave components (1950s–1990s)

 In the 1950s, Andrew Corporation expanded its product line through manufacturing and acquisitions to include microwave components.
 These components played a pivotal role in satellite communications, radar systems, and microwave transmission networks, supporting a wide range of applications in the aerospace and defense sectors.

 Base station antennas (1960s–2000s)

 As mobile telecommunication networks began to flourish, Andrew Corporation ventured into manufacturing base station antennas in the 1960s.
 These antennas were essential for providing reliable mobile communication services and enabled the expansion of cellular networks globally.

 Fiber-optic components (1980s–2000s)

 With the rise of fiber optic technology, Andrew Corporation shifted its focus to produce a variety of fiber optic components during the 1980s.
 Their products included fiber optic connectors, couplers, and amplifiers, which contributed to the rapid growth and efficiency of fiber optic communication systems.

+In 1986, Andrew acquired Scientific Communications, Inc. (SciComm), and Kintec Corp, further acquiring The Antenna Company in 1996.
+Andrew acquired Channel Master's Smithfield, North Carolina satellite dish factory, equipment, inventory and intellectual property in an $18 million deal after that firm filed for chapter 11 bankruptcy protection on October 2, 2003.

 Wireless communication infrastructure (1990s–2007)

 As wireless communication technologies advanced, Andrew Corporation developed and manufactured various wireless infrastructure products, including tower-mounted amplifiers, base station subsystems, and remote radio heads.
 These products facilitated the deployment and enhancement of wireless networks worldwide, including infrastructure to sustain wireless positioning systems.